dayseanm04/Enterprise-Windows-AD-and-Server-Administration-Project/11-AI-Assistance-and-Documentation/04-AI-for-Troubleshooting/01-AI-Troubleshoot-AD-User-Login-Issue-on-Domain-Controller.md

 ### After I created a user account in active directory and I tried to login using that account I got this message "This sign-in method you're trying to use isn't allowed.
 For more info, contact your network administrator".

+### AI Guidance
+- Explained that Domain Controllers have restricted login policies
+- Clarified that standard users do not have permission to log in locally
+- Suggested verifying group membership and user rights assignments

+---

+## Troubleshooting Steps